Freshman Application and Material Deadlines

 SENIOR COURSE CHANGES

 The University of Wisconsin–Madison Office of Admissions and Recruitment does not “approve” or “deny” senior-year course schedule changes.
 You should consult with your high school counselor and other advisors and consider the pros, cons, and repercussions of a course change.
-Once you have made your decision, notify us in writing.
+Students who make a course change or who have a change in their grades, should self-report their first semester grades in their MyUW Student Center between January 22 and February 14.
 Be aware that a change that results in a less academically rigorous course of study may jeopardize your admissibility or offer of admission.
 Admission to UW–Madison is based on our evaluation of a number of factors, including reported senior-year (or college) course work and your predicted continued academic success.
 It is very important that you successfully complete the course work entered on your application.
 Any curriculum change could affect your admission status, and declining grades may be cause for revoking admission.

 Required Freshman Application Materials